Menu

 Log in

-On March 22, 2025, 18 high school students from all across Georgia studying Japanese competed in the 2025 Annual Japanese Academic Challenge at Sharon Forks Library, sponsored by Temple University Japan Campus and the Japan Foundation, and co-organized by The Japan-America Society of Georgia and the Georgia Association of Teachers of Japanese.
+On April 25, 2026, 15 high school students from all across Georgia studying Japanese competed in the 2026 Annual Japanese Academic Challenge at Sharon Forks Library, sponsored by Temple University Japan Campus and the Japan Foundation, and co-organized by The Japan-America Society of Georgia.

 The results are as follows: